-Conversations such as these cannot happen once or twice a year.
+Conversations such as these cannot happen once or even twice a year.
 That simply won't keep ethics top of mind.
 Our philosophy at Eaton is that Ethics and Compliance serves as a key business partner and strategist, meeting regularly (typically quarterly) with leaders and business teams to review their dashboards, provide updates and engage in ethics-focused discussions.

-Eaton's senior leaders are also strongly committed to fostering an environment where ethics is front of mind.
-How do they achieve this?
+In turn, we have found Eaton's senior leaders have become strongly committed to fostering an environment where ethics is front of mind.
 One way is by incorporating ethics into meeting agendas.
-In fact, Eaton's chief operating officers-Heath Monesmith and Paulo Ruiz-both include ethics as a top agenda item during their respective senior leadership team meetings.
+In fact, Eaton's chief operating officers-Heath Monesmith and Paulo Ruiz-both include ethics, along with safety and talent, as top agenda items during their senior leadership team meetings.
 As Monesmith once shared, he puts ethics towards the top so that it never falls off the agenda.
 "If something falls off the agenda," Monesmith says, "it's not going to be ethics."